Dominant Language Constellations (DLC)

 Aronin, Larissa (2021).
 Dominant Language Constellations: Teaching and learning languages in a multilingual world.
 In Raza, K., Coombe, C., & Reynolds, D. Policy development in TESOL and multilingualism: Past, present and the way forward. (pp. 287-300).
 Cham, Switzerland: Springer.

 Aronin, Larissa and Sílvia Melo-Pfeifer(2023).
 Introduction: Understanding Identity and Language(s) Awareness by dint of DLC.
-In Larissa Aronin and Sílvia Melo-Pfeifer (eds.)
-Dominant Language Constellations: Language awareness and identity. (pp. 11-17).Springer.
+In L. Aronin & S. Melo-Pfeifer (Eds.), Language awareness and identity: Insights via dominant language constellations approach. (pp. 1-17).Springer.

 Aronin, Larissa and Moccozet Laurent (2021).
 Dominant Language Constellations: Towards Online Computer-Assisted Modelling.
 International Journal of Multilingualism.